DYPT Derbyshire Youth Projects Trust.

-I am so proud and honored to have the privilege to be one of the founders of a charity that helps and supports children.
+I am so proud and honoured to have the privilege to be one of the founders of a charity that helps and supports children.
 We are so grateful to the Duchess Of Devonshire of Chatsworth, Derbyshire to be our patron.
-Our mission is to Support underprivaleged children up to the age of 18 by creating aducational projects wherby they can learn new skills that will inpocat thier lives forever.
+Our mission is to Support underprivileged children up to the age of 18 by creating adult educational projects whereby they can learn new skills that will impact their lives forever.
 Our aim is to use archaeological projects, which has

 How It Began & The Trustees

 Derbyshire Youth Projects Trust developed from what was the Derbyshire Dales Youth Music & Drama Group, which Jon Belk ran for nine years, with Stephen Bones as treasurer and the Duchess of Devonshire as Patron.
 Thanks to her financial support, which continued even after the initial reason for her offering it had gone, we had a substantial amount to add to what we had raised ourselves over the years.
 When Jon returned to the Channel Islands to work, we, unfortunately, had to close down the group.
 The Duchess did not want this money back and asked us to ensure that these remaining funds went to a children’s charity.